-Many healthcare careers typically require a specific and extensive education.
-These professionals often join associations within their profession and must take examinations in order to get a license to practice.
+Many healthcare careers typically require specific and extensive education.
+These professionals often join associations within their occupation or industry and are required to take examinations to get a license to practice.

-A functional resume, or a combination of a functional and chronological resume, usually works well.
-Your resume should showcase your core competencies and abilities in your field.
-Be sure to list your accomplishments, particularly those that demonstrate the key areas of knowledge needed to work in that desirable in a position.
-In the healthcare field, you will need to show that you have expertise and good communication skills which will allow you to communicate with peers, supervisors, and patients and their families.
+List your accomplishments, particularly those that demonstrate the key areas of knowledge needed to work in the desired position.
+In the healthcare field, you will need to communicate you have the expertise required and excellent communication skills, which will allow you to collaborate with peers, supervisors, and effectively speak with patients and their families.

 You can find open healthcare positions by looking online at various job-listing sites.
 Post your resume on sites so that employers may contact you when they have a job opening that matches your education and skills.